 Cannock Chase is located between Cannock, Lichfield, Rugeley and Stafford.
 It comprises a mixture of natural deciduous woodland, coniferous plantations, open heath land and the remains of early industry, such as coal mining.
 Cannock Chase was designated as an Area of Outstanding Natural Beauty in 1958 and is the smallest area so designated in mainland Britain, covering 68 km2 (26 sq miles)

 Despite being relatively small in area, the chase provides a remarkable range of landscape and wildlife, including a herd of around 800 fallow deer and a number of rare and endangered birds, not least migrant nightjars.
 A feeding station at the Marquis Drive Visitors’ Centre, sponsored by the West Midland Bird Club, attracts many species, including brambling, yellowhammer and bullfinch

 There are also accessible trails to enable people to experience the health benefits of Cannock Chase, there are many unmarked public paths, cross mountain biking is also popular

 On the Chase’s north-eastern edge can be found Shugbrough Hall, ancestral home of the Earls of Lichfield.
 At its southern edge are the remains of Castle Ring, an Iron Age hill fort, which is the highest point on the Chase.
 Several glacial erratic boulders are also found on the Chase, remnants of glaciation.
 One is mounted on a plinth.

 The Chase has several war memorials, including German and Commonwealth war cemeteries.

-Free camping on site with all tickets, so bring along a tent. camper van or caravan
+Free camping on site with all tickets, basic camp site, no electric hook ups .So bring along a tent. camper van or caravan

 Dogs welcome but must be kept on a lead at all times